 Today a Mayor and a Board of our trustees who are elected by the people govern the Village.
 The Board convenes twice a month to discuss old and new issues and business.
-Many decisions and approvals are made by the board regarding local laws, budgets, purchases, the hiring of new employees, etc. At the present time the Board members are Mayor Gary Butterfield, Dep.
-Mayor Alfred Fergerson, Trustee Chuck Henry, Trustee Diane Browning and Trustee Patricia Gustafson.
+Many decisions and approvals are made by the board regarding local laws, budgets, purchases, the hiring of new employees, etc. At the present time the Board members are Mayor Gary Butterfield, Deputy Mayor Diane Browning, Trustee Chuck Henry, and Trustee Patricia Gustafson.

 The Village also has a Planning Commission and a Zoning Board of Appeals who supervise changes in zoning, new construction or additions, reviewing blue prints and plans, including drainage, sewer, setback requirements and public structures.

 Other employees we have that conduct the daily business at the village Hall are a Treasurer, Village Clerk, Codes Enforcement Officer/Fire Marshal, Animal Control Officer, Parks and Recreation Director and Purchasing Agent.
 We have a Village Court with a Justice who is elected by the people.
 Court is held weekly in the Community Center.